TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-06-25-Coding-Period-Week-2.md

 ---
-title: "Coding Period: Week 1"
+title: "Coding Period: Week 2"
-excerpt: "Set baseline and first optimization experiment"
+excerpt: "More on baseline and optimization experiment with TensorRT"
 usemathjax: true
 sidebar:
   nav: "docs"